B-Xi/TIP_2022_CMFSL/README.md

 2) Run "trainMetaDataProcess.py" to generate the meta-training data
 3) Run the 'CMFSL_UP_main.py' to reproduce the CMFSL results on [Pavia University](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes#Pavia_University_scene) data set.

-We have successfully test it on Ubuntu 16.04 with PyTorch 1.1.0.
+We have successfully tested it on Ubuntu 16.04 with PyTorch 1.1.0.
 Below is the classification map with five shots training samples from each class.

 <div align=center><p float="center">
 <img src="/Image/false_color.jpg" height="300" width="200"/>